President Of TrainSmart, Inc.

 What started out as a whim, is now one of my favorite exercises to demonstrate how different behavioral styles react to the same situation.
 As a facilitator, knowing that my own behavior style tendencies might not be welcomed by analytical learners is extremely helpful.
 It motivates me to balance activities to make sure there is something for everyone in the way I present and debrief the material.

 So what does that mean for you?
 It means to always have a Plan B. Take research.
 Your analytical participants will want to know the methodology behind the findings.
 They will want as many details as you can provide.
 Your “feelings- driven” participants usually accept the data on face value.
-Going deeper on the research with this group will often be viewed as TMI.
+Going deeper into the research with this group will often be viewed as TMI.

 One of the fastest ways to get a sense of the group’s behavior styles is to ask a question.
 Certain behavior styles will be fast to respond.
 However, there are times when you throw out a question or ask for an opinion and what you get in return is silence.